Shopware HTTP Cache with Varnish XKey

 In order for Shopware 6 to set the correct Cache-Control header, the configuration of the reverse proxy is required.
 The following configuration can be used to ensure that Shopware sets the value public, must-revalidate instead of the Cache-Control header value private, no-cache and invalidates the caches accordingly in the Varnish servers via BAN requests.

-Create the following file and add the following content accordingly:
+Create the following file and insert the following content accordingly:

 nano config/packages/shopware.yml # Be aware that the configuration key changed from storefront.reverse_proxy to shopware.http_cache.reverse_proxy starting with Shopware 6.6